dumetskiy/log-parser-test/README.md

 1. Clone the repository: `git clone https://github.com/dumetskiy/log-parser-test.git`
 2. Make sure you have docker (with compose) installed on your machine
-3. Inside the project directory make a copy of a default `.env` file: `cp e.nv .env.local`
+3. Inside the project directory make a copy of a default `.env` file: `cp .env .env.local`
 4. Build the application using `./docker/build.sh local`
 5. Start application containers using `./docker/start.sh local`
 6. Get into the PHP-FPM container by executing `docker exec -it parser.php-fpm sh`